 If you feel inclined, there are 3 ways to support the live cams:

 1. Donate to food and future expansion!
 LEARN MORE HERE.

-- View ALL bird feeders featured in the live streams, along with cameras, binoculars, books, etc.
+- View ALL the bird feeders featured in the live streams, along with cameras, binoculars, books, etc.

-Please know that any support you show is never expected, but greatly appreciated! 🙂 Now here is more information about the bird feeder cam!
+Please know that any support you show is never expected, but greatly appreciated! 🙂 Now here are the cameras!

 My live bird cam watches our feeding station which is located at the back of my yard, just on the edge of the woods where the grass meets some trees.
 Nearby is a small swamp that attracts many wetland birds and also an open field with many native flowers.